-- Advancement to the next level of technique is not an automatic process. - MSTR takes place before the advisement period begins. - Only BA and BFA Dance majors eligible to advance (having completed two semesters at a technique level) will be assessed in the MSTR in the fall or spring.
-Minors and non-majors attend the placement class on the first day of each term. - The MSTR process incorporates comments from the student's current instructor and Technique Committee. - Students are notified of eligibility after consideration of instructor comments (in-class performance) and the MSTR recommendation.
+Advancement to the next level of technique is not an automatic process.

+- MSTR takes place before the advisement period begins. - Only BA and BFA Dance majors eligible to advance (having completed two semesters at a technique level) will be assessed in the MSTR in the fall or

+- The MSTR process incorporates comments from the student's current instructor and Technique Committee. - Students are notified of eligibility after consideration of instructor comments (in-class performance) and the MSTR recommendation.